-Early-flowering plants produce large blooms, seed umbels, and foliage on long stems, making Bouquet the preferred dill for cut flower use and pickling.
-Also an economical, fast-growing choice for baby leaf production.
+Early flowering plants produce large blooms, seed umbels, and foliage on long stems, making Bouquet the preferred dill for cut flower use and pickling.
+Also an economical, fast-growing choice for baby-leaf production.
 Edible seeds, flowers, and greens flavor many foods.
 Popular addition to sauces, salads, and soup.
 Foliage known as dill weed. • Edible Flowers: The flowers are used to garnish potato salad, green salads, and pickles.
 When broken into florets, they can be mixed into a cheese spread or omelet.
-Organically grown.
+USDA Certified Organic.
 Avg.
 16,900 seeds/oz.
 Packet: 200 seeds.

 DAYS TO GERMINATION: 7-21 days at 65–70°F (18–21°C).

 SOWING: Successive sowings can be done every three weeks to harvest fresh greens continuously.
 Direct seed (recommended): Sow in spring as soon as the soil can be worked.
 Plant seeds 1/8- 1/4" deep, 2 seeds per inch.
 Thinning is not necessary, but a 4" final spacing produces healthy, full plants.
 Transplant: Dill can be started inside in individual containers or cell trays.
 Sow 3-5 seeds per cell and thin to 1-2 plants each.
 Transplant to garden using 4" spacing in rows at least 12" apart.

 LIGHT PREFERENCE: Sun.
 SOIL REQUIREMENTS: Prefers a rich, light soil, but will grow in most soils.

 PLANT SPACING: 2-4".

 HARDINESS ZONES: Annual.